 The history of hip hop culture began in the late 1970s in New York City's Bronx.
 It started in marginalized communities and quickly grew into a global movement.
 Hip hop captures the struggles and victories of these communities, celebrating their resilience and creativity.

-history aspect of hip hop culture Hip hop culture includes DJing, MCing, graffiti art, and breaking.
+Hip hop culture includes DJing, MCing, graffiti art, and breaking.
 These elements allowed for expression, innovation, and community unity.
 In the 1990s, artists like Tupac Shakur and The Notorious B.I.G. made hip hop famous worldwide.
-By the 2000s, Jay Z, Eminem, and OutKast solidified hip hop's spot in mainstream music.
+By the 2000s, Jay Z, Eminem, and OutKast solidified hip hop's spot in mainstream music.- In the digital era, hip hop tracks lead streaming charts, showing its wide appeal.

-• Hip hop dance, known for its free-form and rhythmic style, became popular in the 1980s and 1990s.
+- Hip hop dance, known for its free-form and rhythmic style, became popular in the 1980s and 1990s.

-• The variety of hip hop dance has made it more universal, attracting fans worldwide.
+- The variety of hip hop dance has made it more universal, attracting fans worldwide.

 DJ Kool Herc is often credited as the founding father of hip hop, whose innovative use of turntables laid the groundwork for the genre.